fideus-labs/ome-ngff-scientific-ai/README.md

 - "No command-line flags, no config files"
 - Point to the chat message: "Just describe what you want"

+Demo reference:
+- Click the link
+- "We see the agent's reasoning process"

 What happens:
 - "The AI agent takes over from here"
 - "Analyzes the file - dimensions, data type, characteristics"
 - "Picks appropriate parameters automatically"
 - "Runs the conversion and tests different codecs"
 - "Tells you which one worked best and why"

-Demo reference:
-- "Click that link to see the actual output"
-- "You'll see the agent's reasoning process"

 Timing: 45 seconds
 -->